-Experience - Professional Planning as defined by AICP
+❖ Experience - Professional Planning as defined by AICP

-- Involve a professional level of responsibility and resourcefulness while applying a planning process appropriate to the situation (Plan making/Functional/Research & Teaching) - Demonstrate a comprehensive point of view when implementing professional planning tasks - Influence public decision making in the public interest
+- Demonstrate a professional level of responsibility and resourcefulness while applying a planning process appropriate to the project or situation. - Evaluate multiple impacts to a community when implementing professional planning tasks. - Influence public decision making in the public interest